HOUSE MANUAL (Everything you need to know, plus..)

 THE ISLAND

 You can easily walk to the beach access at Grassy Point.
-A great spot for viewing sunsets.
+It’s a great spot for viewing sunsets.
 Swimming is good there when the tide is high (possible currents off the point).
 But for sandy beaches you want Whaling Station Bay or Tribune Bay.
 Whaling Station is a favorite of families with very young kids.
 Tribune Bay is a provincial park and has parking lots, toilets, lots of sand and people.
 Little Tribune is the clothing-optional, quieter undeveloped beach accessible from Little Trib Road near the Co-op.

 The Co-op is the hub of island activity.
 You can buy almost anything there.
 You don’t need a membership to shop there, but if you tell them ours (#1863) we will earn some minimal rebate on the purchase.
 Around the Co-op are bookstores, bike repair, ice cream, two restaurants and more.
+There is Community Access computers in case you can't live without wifi.
+Also a frozen fish outlet beside the pizza near the Co-op.

 Helliwell Park is an easy walk past magnificent views.
 Plan two hours and carry water.
-Mount Geoffry has hiking trails (enter from Strachan Rd) and biking trails (enter from behind the fire hall).
+Mount Geoffrey has hiking trails (enter from Strachan Rd) and biking trails (enter from beside the cemetery).
 Maps available at the bike shop near the co-op.
 Kids fish off the docks at Ford Cove and Shingle Spit.
 There are fossils and petroglyphs at low tide if you know where to look.
 On moonless nights look at the bioluminescence at Phipps Point.
 Renting kayaks is fun.
-The newsletter “The Island Grapevine” lists tides and general goings on.
+The newsletter The Island Grapevine lists tides and general goings on, and there’s more local stuff in The Tribune – pick these up at the Co-op.
 Read the notice boards around the co-op to find out what’s happening on the island.
-Saturday there’s a food & crafts market near The Community Hall - and frequently a movie in the evening - check to see what else during the week.
+Wednesdays and Saturdays in summer there’s a food & crafts market near The Community Hall - and sometimes a movie in the evening - check to see what else during the week.
 There’s a medical centre near the Community Hall.
 In summer the RCMP have a detachment next door.
-Across the road is Community Access computers in case you can't live without your email.
 Visit the Free Store at the Recycling Center.
+Sample some cider at Fossil Beach.
 Buy some local pottery and art.
-There's an ATM at the Thatch and at the Co-op.
+There's an ATM at the Thatch and at the Co-op and another at the Credit Union behind The Hall.

 ON DEPARTURE